jaymandz/hackerrank/README.md

 # hackerrank
 A repo for solutions to HackerRank problems I happen to take an interest in.

-<small>This is a "hobby" repo and not meant to be part of my professional
+<small>This is a "hobby" repo and does not necessarily reflect my professional
-portfolio.</small>
+expertise.</small>